Change VM Properties

-On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or a virtual GPU to a VM, providing direct access to the graphic hardware from the VM.
-This allows a VM to use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS and Medical Imaging applications.
+On the VM’s GPU properties tab, you can assign a dedicated graphics processing unit (GPU) or one or more virtual GPUs to a VM.
+This configuration gives the VM direct access to the graphics hardware.
+The VM can use the processing power of the GPU, providing better support for high-end 3D professional graphics applications such as CAD/CAM, GIS, and Medical Imaging applications.

-GPU Virtualization is available for XenServer Enterprise Edition customers, or those who have access to XenServer through their Citrix Virtual Apps and Desktops entitlement.
-For more information about licensing, see About XenServer Licensing.
+GPU Virtualization is available for Citrix Hypervisor Premium Edition customers, or customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement or Citrix DaaS entitlement.
+For more information about licensing, see About Citrix Hypervisor Licensing.

 On the Advanced Options tab, you can adjust the amount of shadow memory assigned to a hardware-assisted VM.
-In some specialized application workloads, such as Citrix Virtual Apps and Desktops, extra shadow memory is required to achieve full performance.
+In some specialized application workloads, such as Citrix Virtual Apps, extra shadow memory is required to achieve the full performance.
 This memory is considered to be overhead, and is separate from the normal memory calculations for accounting memory to a VM.

-- To optimize performance for VMs running Citrix Virtual Apps, click Optimize for Citrix Virtual Apps.
+- To optimize performance for VMs running Citrix Virtual Apps, select Optimize for Citrix Virtual Apps.

-- To manually adjust the VM’s shadow memory allocation, click Optimize manually and enter a number in the Shadow memory multiplier box.
+- To manually adjust the VM’s shadow memory allocation, select Optimize manually and enter a number in the Shadow memory multiplier box.

-- To restore the default settings for shadow memory, select the Optimize for general use option.
+- To restore the default settings for the VM’s shadow memory, select the Optimize for general use option.

 On the Cloud-Config Parameters tab, you can review and modify the configuration parameters you have specified for the VM.
-For more information about cloud-config parameters, see Cloud-Config Parameters.
+For more information, see Cloud-Config Parameters.